Tropical Storm Arthur may bring wind, strong rip currents to North Carolina coast Monday morning

 Continue to monitor your local weather here.

-According to the center, the depression will make for dangerous coastal surf conditions and rip currents as the system moves northward from Florida and into the mid-Atlantic for the next few days.
+According to NHC, Arthur will make for dangerous coastal surf conditions and rip currents as the system moves northward from Florida and into the mid-Atlantic for the next few days.

-Dangerous swimming conditions for the next few days, especially tomorrow as Tropical Storm Arthur will be moving along our coast. pic.twitter.com/0WtP7iOFfN— Steve Stewart (@StewartABC11) May 17, 2020

 On Monday, Arthur will be along the North Carolina coastline but likely offshore.
 Some models bring it onshore near Ocracoke but the official track is 24 miles east of Hatteras.